michael-lazar/gemini-portal/README.md

 rewrite (version 2) with following goals:

-- Switching to an ASGI framework (quartz) to better support the load profile experienced by an HTTP proxy server (IO bottleneck).
+- Switching to an ASGI framework (quartz) to better support the load profile for an HTTP proxy server (IO bottleneck).
 - Making the codebase more maintainable in the long term by adding unit tests, type hints, and linters.